chungchiehlun/react-click-to-edit/README.md

-## React Click-To-Edit
+# React-Click-To-Edit

-A simple component make the text editable.
+Add it to your component including text such as label, article and table and make the text editable.

 ## Installation